Friday, 21 December 2012

 • Brings out the best in people

 I have been thinking about this for a day or two and I think the list will be added to.
-What occurs to me is the grace, beautifully given by God and extended by others.
-Cancer can be a platform for so much of God's blessing with provision made and every need met.
+What occurs to me is the grace, beautifully given and extended by others.
+Cancer can be a platform for so many blessings with provision made and every need met.

 So heartfelt thank you to those willing to share your journey with us.
 As we unwrap the gifts this Christmas, once more I would like to extend my heartfelt gratitude to all who have helped us along the way.
 Knowing how friends and strangers spend time praying us on our way, giving freely their time and resources to help during this year and this journey has been such a gift to us all.
 Thank you sincerely for taking the time to think and care about Jasmine on her journey and might we ask that you continue to pray for her and her continued strength and recovery in to the New Year.
 Thank you!